 Jerome K. Jones

-Jerome has been in the game business for over fifteen years, in design roles both large and small, on titles ranging from Felix the Cat to Halo Wars.
-His favorite games include the Apples to Apples card game, the original N-64 Mario Kart, and World of Warcraft.
-Of all the games he’s worked on, his favorite is still Age of Mythology and Orcs Must Die Unchained.
+Jerome has been in the game business for over Twenty years, in design roles both large and small, on titles ranging from Felix the Cat to Orcs Must Die Unchained.
+His favorite games include the Apples to Apples card game, the original N-64 Mario Kart, World of Warcraft and now World of Tanks.
+Of all the games he’s worked on, his favorites are Age of Mythology and Orcs Must Die Unchained.
 Before Jerome joined the game industry, he was in the music business.

 Gene was born and raised in Aliquippa PA, a small steel town located a tad northwest of Pittsburgh.
 He spent three years in the US Army as a field artillery crewmember serving in Desert Storm.
 Following his service, Gene attended the Art Institute of Pittsburgh.
 Over the past 19+ yrs.
 Gene has created art for many titles including Anvil of Dawn, Sanitarium, Daikatana, Metroid Prime, Age of Empires III, Halo Wars, Echo Prime, and the Orcs Must Die! series.
 He enjoys riding his motorcycles, shooting guns, watching his Steelers rack up the Lombardi’s, fishing, games, and creating Fantasy \ Sci-Fi art.